 Cinemassacre Rental Reviews is nothing but a bunch of guys talking about old movies in old video store, and I like it.
 It represents the 1980s and 1990s generation, does honor to their memories as well as their devotion, and - in such an achievement - makes geeks look cool.

-Why this kind movie isn't made in our evil days ?!
+Why this kind movie isn't being made in our evil days ?!

 One of the best Ernest movies, no arguments.
 Here, everything and everyone are so right.
 The story is simple yet convincing.
-Even the scene of Auntie Nelda was logical; she was a visitor in the prison, then got lost!
 The characters are unforgettably funny.
 It's where cartoonish can be felt in the sets, the pace, the gags, and the performances.
 And with that hilarious cast, headed by the great Jim Varney, then it's my ideal definition of lovely comedy.

 See how it makes itself creative along the way: the metal tallboys are chasing the lead, the lead has supernatural powers occasionally (which equals his good nature in a way), there are "different" dresses of him in his house, that house itself as childish electronic miracle, the mine field of his enthusiastic neighbors, the first and last pink prison in movie history.. and so on.
 There is such a devotion to the cartoon spirit and its innocent fun.
 And every moment is filled with wonderful glee.